-Cavendish High Academy will retain all records of low-level concerns (including those which are subsequently deemed by the Principal to relate to behaviour which is entirely consistent with the staff code of conduct) in a central electronic low-level concerns file.
+Cavendish High Academy will retain all records of low-level concerns (including those which are subsequently deemed by the Headteacher to relate to behaviour which is entirely consistent with the staff code of conduct) in a central electronic low-level concerns file.

 Where multiple low-level concerns have been shared regarding the same individual these will be kept in chronological order as a running record.
-These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Principal and the individual they report to such as an assistant head, acting assistant headteacher or the School Business Manager.
+These records will be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Headteacher and individuals The Headteacher deems necessary.